-- 1) Provide a brief description that includes what you hope to accomplish and your project goals.
-(250-word limit) - 2) Provide a brief timeline with significant milestones for the bridge housing start-up and implementation of the BHBH Program using the table below or upload a document that includes the same information.
+- 1) Provide a brief description of what you hope to accomplish and your project goals.
+(250word limit) - 2) Provide a brief timeline for the project using the table below or upload a document that provides the same information.
 (Note: In the application form, additional rows will be available.)